 Salvia hispanica, a plant that is native to Mexico and Guatemala, is the source of chia seeds.
 They are a simple addition to a wide range of dishes, from smoothies to baked goods to chia pudding, thanks to their 5 g of protein and 10 g of fiber.

 Change from rice to quinoa if you want to increase your protein consumption.
-One cooked cup of this robust grain has eight grammes of protein.
-Also delicious and filling is quinoa porridge.
+One cooked cup of this robust grain has eight grams of protein.

 8. Black Beans